aleparuokakauppa/ShopifyCSV/README.md

 # Roadmap
 - A GUI to be able to be used by employees, who don't want a CLI.
-- More advanced requirements for archival
+- More advanced requirements for archival / more general product manipulation